 6. Collisions & Crashes

 Collisions and crashes in vehicles or small mobile machinery are common workplace injuries not covered by commercial vehicle insurance if the injured person is on the job.
-Employees driving forklifts in warehouses, sales representatives visiting clients in personal or company cars, and tractor trailer operators are prime candidates for collision or crash claims that can increase workers’ compensation insurance costs.
+Employees driving forklifts in warehouses, sales representatives visiting clients in personal or company cars, and tractor trailer operators are prime candidates for collision claims that can increase workers’ compensation insurance costs.

 Preventing Collisions & Crashes